AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-rules.md

 </p>

 <ul class="justify-list">
   <li><b>Collision:</b> Any contact between the colliders of the simulated vehicle and the racetrack bounds (except the wheels touching the ground) is considered a collision.
-A collision will incur a compounding penalty of 10 seconds (i.e., 10 seconds for first collision, 20 seconds for the second, 30 seconds for the third, and so on).
-Colliding more than 5 times in a single racing event will lead to disqualification.
+A collision will incur a penalty of 10 seconds (i.e., 10 seconds after first collision, 20 seconds after the second, 30 seconds after the third, and so on).
+Colliding more than 10 times in a single racing event will lead to disqualification.
 Each collision will automatically reset the vehicle to the last checkpoint (your localization algorithm will have to be robust against this re-setting action).
 Lap timer will not reset upon collision.</li>
   <li><b>Warm-Up Lap:</b> This is the first lap of a race.
 The time or collisions during the warm-up lap will not be considered.
 This lap acts as a buffer since your algorithms may take time to launch and connect with the simulator, while the lap timer is on.</li>
   <li><b>Race Laps:</b> These are a set of 10 laps immediately following the warm-up lap.
 The race laps start as soon as the vehicle crosses the finish line in the warm-up lap.
 The time and collisions of the race laps will be considered.</li>
   <li><b>Cool-Down Lap:</b> This is the last lap of a race.
 The time or collisions during the cool-down lap will not be considered.
 Completing this lap is not required for the competition, but this can be a good time to "show-off" your skills without worrying about collisions!</li>